bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 Proprietary company payload data is both OPTIONAL and variable length.

-### Duration of advertising location-enabled advertisement payload
+### Duration of advertising in separated state

-The accessory SHALL broadcast the location-enabled advertisement payload if location is available to the owner or was available any time within the past 24 hours.
+The accessory SHALL broadcast the location-tracker advertisement payload in separated state if location is available to the owner or was available any time within the past 24 hours and the accessory is in the separated state.
 This allows unwanted tracking detection to operate both between and beyond the specific moments an accessory's location is made available to the owner.

 ### Maximum duration after physical separation from owner to transition into separated mode
 The accessory SHALL transition from near-owner mode to separated mode under the conditions listed in {{table-advertising-policy}} below.